Sexual health is something that is still subject to stigma.

 We offer a range of medications to help you look after your sexual health.
 For instance:

-You are able to get these medication by completing an online consultation.
+You are able to get these medications by completing an online consultation.

 While there are many available resources to help you take care of your sexual health, you ultimately have to take care of your own sexual health.